 Mali junta launches 'consultation' amid pressure over handover

-Around 500 people are due to attend the forum, unfolding at a conference centre in Bamako, the capital of the impoverished West African state.
+Around 500 people are attending the forum, unfolding at a conference centre in Bamako, the capital of the impoverished West African state.

 The talks mark the second round of discussions between the young officers who overthrew President Ibrahim Boubacar Keita on August 18 and civilian representatives, many of whom had campaigned fiercely for him to resign.

-Early jubilation among many Malians over Keita's exit has been superseded by questions and also divisions about the speed of the handover and the military's role in the transition period.
+Early jubilation among many Malians over Keita's exit has been superseded by questions and also divisions over the speed of the handover and the military's role in the transition period.